 There will be two midterm exams and one final exam.
 Exams are in person on paper.
-Exam questions contain multiple choice questions and may contain short answer questions.
+Exam questions contain multiple choice questions and short answer questions.
 The exams are closed book.
 Calculators will be allowed on the exam as long as they cannot connect to the internet.
 Please note that solutions, not answers, will be graded; a correct answer alone will not get full credit if the steps leading to it are not clear and/or correct.
 An online practice exam will be posted for each exam.
 You MUST HAVE your Buck-ID available to show the proctor during the exam.
-If you missed the exam for any unexcused reason, you might not be allowed to make it up and may receive a zero.
-If you are allowed to take a make-up, you may receive a penalty of up to 25% of the total points.
-Any missed exams with no communication to us withing 24 hours (except for extreme emergencies) may receive a 0.

-If you have a documented class conflict, there will be a make-up exam scheduled.
-If you have an emergency or extended illness and are going to miss an exam, please notify Dr. Weerasingha as soon as possible so arrangements can be made.
+If you have an emergency or extended illness are going to miss an exam, please notify Dr. Weerasingha as soon as possible so arrangements can be made.
 Please also have documentation (doctor's note, etc.) that says you were too sick to take the exam (not just that you visited the doctor).
+Your documentation must be approved prior to your being allowed to take a make-up exam.